Australian Cobberdog Origin

 While a Stud Book is still open, breeders may apply to their registry to allow them to add an infusion which they believe will be advantageous to their developing breed.
 The registry may or may not allow the infusion, but the option is there to apply.

+An Open Stud Book allows registered animals of superior quality and/or health status to be used regardless of their generational grading.
 Once the Stud Book closes, the only individuals permitted to be bred and registered, are those with a generational grading of F4 (Pure bred) or above and from registered parents within the Association.
+So premature closing of a Stud Book will severely impact on the genetic diversity of the breed. |

 When Will the Australian Cobberdog Stud Book Close?